-A couple may decide to separate but not immediately feel the need to get a divorce.
-This does not mean, however that they should not take legal advice and put their separation on a legal footing.
-Not doing so can lead to quarrels over household bills, possessions, how best to deal with joint assets and the best arrangements for any children involved.
-Whilst a couple may part as ‘friends’ initially and feel that they can trust each other, doubts and problems can arise as time passes, circumstances change or new partners come into their lives.
+A couple may decide to separate but not feel the need to get a divorce immediately.
+This does not mean that they need not take legal advice to formalise the arrangement.
+Done properly, a formalised agreement can help pre-empt disagreements over everyday decisions such as dealing with joint assets and child care arrangements.
+While a couple may part as ‘friends’ initially and feel that they can trust each other, problems can arise as circumstances change.